11 Must-Have Tools to Support Digital Transformation (2023)

 Digital transformation is the process of implementing technology into every area of a business.
 If performed successfully, it affects the organizational structure and operational processes greatly.

 Complete digital transformation is achieved only through deep changes in organizational processes and culture.
-Throughout this journey, you’ll need to assign responsible leaders, introduce new workflows, create documentation, train employees, and control the execution of your strategy in the long run.
+Throughout this journey, you’ll need to select a digital transformation model, assign responsible leaders, introduce new workflows, create documentation, train employees, and control the execution of your strategy in the long run.

 Treat digital transformation as a process of forming a new habit.
 Your employees will most likely fail to be as excited as you are about the upcoming changes.
 You will face resistance to change and overall skepticism.
 But it won’t last long if you clearly communicate the benefits of a new setup and enable them to make the most out of it.